B.Tech. Computer Science and Engineering Curriculum

 Graduates will be able to:

-PO 2: Identify, formulate, review literature, and analyze complex computer engineering problems reaching substantiated conclusions and derive a coherent logic that can be implemented by computers.
+PO 2: Identify, formulate, review literature and analyse complex computer engineering problems, reaching substantiated conclusions and deriving a coherent logic that can be implemented by computers.

-PO 4: Use research-based knowledge, methods, tools, and techniques for data collection, designing digital computing systems, analyzing and interpreting the results to provide substantiated conclusions.
+PO 4: Use research-based knowledge, methods, tools and techniques for data collection, designing digital computing systems, analysing and interpreting the results to provide substantiated conclusions.

-PO 6: Use appropriate contextual knowledge of computer engineering to review and assess societal, health, legal, cultural, safety and contemporary issues and rationalize the ensuing responsibilities towards the society.
+PO 6: Use appropriate contextual knowledge of computer engineering to review and assess societal, health, legal, cultural, safety and contemporary issues and rationalise the ensuing responsibilities towards society.

-PO 7: Adopt computer engineering practices in congruence with societal need, understand the working practices and its impact on natural resources for sustainable development.
+PO 7: Adopt computer engineering practices in congruence with societal needs, understand the working practices and their impact on natural resources for sustainable development.

 PO 8: Use ethical principles to pursue excellence in developing computer engineering systems and behave appropriately to develop a reliable and trustworthy relationship with others.

-PO 10: Communicate effectively by capturing the desirable computer system requirements for preparation of specification documents, write clear and concise report such as laboratory files, research papers, thesis, and presentation materials.
+PO 10: Communicate effectively by capturing the desirable computer system requirements for preparation of specification documents, writing clear and concise reports such as laboratory files, research papers, thesis and presentation materials.

 PO 11: Demonstrate knowledge of computer engineering and management principles for the completion of individual or group projects in multidisciplinary environments.

-PO 12: Recognize the evolving technological changes and engage as an independent and life-long learner in both computing and non-computing fields.
+PO 12: Recognise the evolving technological changes and engage as an independent and life-long learner in both computing and non-computing fields.

-PSO 3: Understand the foundational concepts and techniques to protect computing systems against constantly evolving cybersecurity threats and analyze security breaches and violations of cyber systems and networks to provide appropriate solutions.
+PSO 3: Understand the foundational concepts and techniques to protect computing systems against constantly evolving cybersecurity threats and analyse security breaches and violations of cyber systems and networks to provide appropriate solutions.

-PSO 4: Design effective security systems to mitigate risks, threats and vulnerabilities for protecting the organizations against cyber threats.
+PSO 4: Design effective security systems to mitigate risks, threats and vulnerabilities for protecting the organisations against cyber threats.

 Sem Category Sub-Category Course Title Credits L-D-P